edgelesssys/contrast/docs/docs/examples/emojivoto.md

 ![screenshot of the emojivoto UI](../../static/img/emoijvoto.png)

 This tutorial guides you through deploying [emojivoto](https://github.com/BuoyantIO/emojivoto) as a confidential Contrast deployment.
-Emojivoto is an example app that allows users to vote for different emojis and view votes cast on a leaderboard.
-It has a microservice architecture consisting of a web frontend (`web`), a gRPC backend for listing available emojis (`emoji`), and a backend for the voting and leaderboard logic (`voting`).
+Emojivoto is an example app that allows users to vote for different emojis and view votes cast on a leader board.
+It has a microservice architecture consisting of a web frontend (`web`), a gRPC backend for listing available emojis (`emoji`), and a backend for the voting and leader board logic (`voting`).
 The `vote-bot` simulates user traffic by submitting votes to the frontend.

 <!-- TODO(katexochen): recreate in our design -->